LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->find(find::string, offset::integer, length::integer, patOffset::integer, patLength::integer, case::boolean)
 .. member:: string->find(find::string, -offset::integer= ?, -length::integer= ?, -patOffset::integer= ?, -patLength::integer= ?, -case::boolean= ?)

-   This method takes a string parameter that specifies a pattern to search the string object for and returns the position in the string object where that pattern first begins or zero if the pattern cannot be found.
+   This method searches the value of the string object for the specified string pattern, returning the position of where the pattern first begins in the string object value or zero if the pattern can not be found.

    An optional ``-case`` parameter can be used to specify case-sensitive pattern matching.
 The ``-offset`` and ``-length`` parameters can be used to specify a